Frequently Asked Questions about Nkwúkwma Pemberton

 What specific benefits will be provided to the community of Pemberton?

-Infrastructure Improvements – Nkwúkwma will be required to complete significant improvements to off-site infrastructure including upgrades to municipal sanitary and water systems, and stormwater management.
-The applicant has recently provided monies for the Village to update their municipal sanitary and water modelling and provide a new stormwater management model.
+Infrastructure Improvements – Nkwúkwma will be required to complete significant improvements to off-site infrastructure including upgrades to municipal sanitary and water systems, and storm-water management.
+The applicant has provided monies for the Village to update their municipal sanitary and water modelling and provide a new storm-water management model.

-Long Term Housing Supply – In accordance with the Village’s current Official Community Plan (2011 OCP), Nkwúkwma will provide a long-term supply of diverse housing forms for the local community which is located both out of the flood plain and outside the Agricultural Land Reserve.
+Long Term Housing Supply – The Nkwúkwma will provide a long-term supply of diverse housing forms for the local community which is located close to downtown and out of the flood plain and Agricultural Land Reserve.

-Economic Development – The initial phases of the project are anticipated to have a long-term build-out (15-20 years) providing a range of housing types, as well providing ongoing employment for the Líl̓wat Nation as well as other local construction trades, with spin-offs to both the retail and service sector.
+Economic Development – The first two phases (subject to the current re-zoning application) of the project are anticipated to have a long-term build-out (15-20 years) providing a range of housing types, as well as providing ongoing employment for local construction trades, with spin-offs to both the retail and service sector.

 Tax Base – The new development will increase the property tax base for both the Village of Pemberton and the Pemberton Valley Dyking District.

 Community Amenity Contributions – The project will contribute to the Village’s community amenity fund through to build out.
-The applicant is awaiting input from the Village on the preferred amenities which could include affordable housing, recreation facilities, parks, and other trail improvements.
+The applicant has submitted a fulsome amenity proposal that includes affordable housing, recreation facility contributions, parks, off-site service upgrades, and trail improvements.

 Why was the Líl̓wat Nation able to purchase the lands?